EvictionLab/eviction-data-report/README.md

 # Eviction Lab Data Validation Reports

-Data reports for Eviction Lab data generation
+This repository contains front end code to produce data reports for Eviction Lab data generation.
+Validation data is generated in various steps through the ETL pipeline and uploaded to S3.

 ## Build Setup